-Whether you have five kids or one little guy like I do, our kiddos always need us to be at our best.
+Whether you have five kids or one little one, our kiddos always need us to be at our best.
 The only way to fulfill this 18+ year responsibility without going absolutely bananas is to stop and take a few minutes regularly to love ourselves up a little.

 - Soak in a hot bath laced with lavender oil, lighted only by tea lights

-- Spend an extra 10 minutes slathering on delicious, organic body butter
+- Spend an extra 10 minutes slathering on delicious organic body lotion

-- Invite girlfriends over for a glass of wine after the kids’ bedtime
+- Invite girlfriends over for a glass of wine (or tea!) after the kids’ bedtime

 - Ask your partner to brush your hair (note: remove snarls first)